 “To everything there is a season, and a time to every purpose under heaven.”

 That oft-quoted passage doesn’t apply just to rending and sewing, weeping and laughing, or gathering stones together.
 Your body has its own set of “seasons,” many of them following the turn of a complete day.
 Taking some medications at specific times of the day can help them work better.
-A new study suggests that blood pressure drugs taken at night might improve blood pressure and prevent more heart attacks and strokes than taking the same medications during the day.
+Some studies suggest that blood pressure drugs taken at night might improve blood pressure and prevent more heart attacks and strokes than taking the same medications during the day.

-Spanish researchers tested the timing of blood pressure medicines in a 661 men and women with mild kidney disease, all of them taking one or more blood pressure medicines.
+In one study performed a few years ago, Spanish researchers tested the timing of blood pressure medicines in a 661 men and women with mild kidney disease, all of them taking one or more blood pressure medicines.
 Half were asked to take all of their blood pressure pills in the morning.
-The others took at least one of their pills before going to bed.
+The others took at least one of their blood pressure pills before going to bed.